 Whether the alleged conduct amounts to sexual abuse or sexual harassment is not to be determined by the adult to whom allegations are made.
-After ensuring the safety of the student, all allegations should be immediately reported as required by law in Australia.
-The District Youth Protection Officer is responsible for reporting allegations to the police.
+After ensuring the safety of the student, all allegations should be immediately reported as required by law in Australia to the police.